-- 5.1 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2021, which will be followed by all members of the school community in cases where there are welfare or safeguarding concerns.
-This is detailed in Appendix A of this policy. - 5.2 In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be contacted as soon as there is a significant concern, or where level 3 support is required. - 5.3 The names of the DSLs are clearly advertised with photos on display in the school staffroom.
-Details are also on the visitor welcome guide as well as in a folder in each classroom.
-Our School Council discuss safeguarding at their meetings, NSPCC posters are displayed throughout the school and assembly themes regularly highlight to pupils how they can keep themselves safe. - 5.4 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.
+5.1.
+We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2023, which will be followed by all members of the school community in cases where there are welfare or safeguarding concerns.
+This is detailed in Appendix A of this policy.

+- 5.2.
+In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be contacted as soon as there is a significant concern, or where level 3 support is required, or level 2 Early Help Keywork Service support is required for children who are severely absent from school. - 5.3.
+Where a crime may have been committed the police will be involved as necessary (using the NPCC When to call the police guidance to inform this decision). - 5.4.
+Where the police speak with children formally at school then the requirement, outlined in PACE Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5.
+The names of the DSLs are clearly advertised at the school gate, in reception, within our welcome pack and on the staffroom notice board in school.
+It explains our role in referring and monitoring welfare and safeguarding concerns.
+School Council discuss safeguarding at every meeting and present an assembly as do our Peer Mediators and Digital Leaders. - 5.6.
+We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.